 Call For FREE Help (702) 898-0554

 If you’re driving and hit someone else’s car, or property like a fence or wall, and are “at fault”, here’s what could happen.
 Let’s say you hit someone that owns a 2016 Honda HR-V, and it turns out that the damage is worth $26,000, plus the brick wall you hit needs to get repaired which is estimated to be $2,000.
-If you have the bare minimum (Nevada requires 25/50/20), the 3rd number being 20 which means $20,000 dollars; is $20,000 going to cover your $28,000 accident?
+If you have the bare minimum (Nevada requires 25/50/20), the 3rd number being 20 which means $20,000 dollars, how are you going to cover your $28,000 accident?

 Using that same scenario with a different driver, with better coverage.
-The 2nd driver that has 100/300/50 insurance coverage and will be in the clear.
+The 2nd driver that has 100/300/50 insurance coverage will be in the clear.
 He’s not concerned at all, but the 1st driver has something to be concerned about.
 Remember, you are at fault.
-It’s ultimately up to you financially, to bring the other driver back to pre-accident condition in every way.
+It’s ultimately up to you, financially, to bring the other driver back to pre-accident condition any way possible.

-For just a little bit more coverage, (which is really not that much more money added to your premium), you could significantly reduce your chances of being sued because you don’t have enough property damage liability coverage on your insurance policy.
-You can’t control who you may have an accident with.
-That’s why they call it an accident, right?
+For just a little bit more coverage, (which is not that much of an increase to your premium), you could significantly reduce your chances of being sued because you don’t have enough property damage and liability coverage on your insurance policy.
+You can’t control who you may have an accident with, that’s why they call it an accident.
 You can’t control who you hit.
 It may be a $5,000 car or a $51,200 car, or more!
 It is a very smart idea to speak to your auto insurance agent about having enough property damage in your coverage.
 Bump up that 3rd number to cover the more expensive cars that are all around us on the roads these days.
 Especially in Nevada where nearly 85% of people involved in accidents end up calling a lawyer!